alpha-titan/alpha-titan/README.md

 -->

 I'm a dedicated web and mobile developer, mainly using React, React Native.
-My main focus is Back-End developement, designing good looking and Scalable application and devlivering an amazing production ready product.
+My main focus is on Back-End developement, designing good looking and Scalable application, and devlivering an amazing production ready product.

 ## Languages and Technologies